Blindsinner/macOS-Sentinel/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request on the project's GitHub repository.

 © 2025 MD FAYSAL MAHMUD
-EOF
-}

-# Call the function to display the README content.
-display_readme